MediaComem/biosentiers-server/README.md

 * `SMTP_PASSWORD` - The user's password.
 * `SMTP_FROM_NAME` - The name of the sender.
 Defaults to `BioSentiers`.
 * `SMTP_FROM_ADDRESS` - The sender's address.
+* `SMTP_ALLOW_INVALID_CERT` - Whether to accept a connection to an SMTP server with a self-signed TLS certificate.
+Defaults to `false`.